Close Button

 Ear Candling

 I don’t recommend ear candling which involves putting a lighted candle very near your ear!
-Especially if you were doing this on yourself, you could be at serious risk of burning your ear or hair.
+If you were doing this on yourself, you could be at serious risk of burning your ear or hair.
 Ear candles are often hollow fabric cones soaked in wax or paraffin and people cut a hole in a paper plate and stick the candle into it to ensure candle wax or ash doesn’t fall.

 The candle is then placed in the ear canal and it burns for 15 minutes.
 Some report that it creates a low suction force that draws the wax and debris from their ear.
 However, this has not been clinically proven.

 There are plenty of over-the-counter wax softening drops which you can buy such as Sodium Bicarbonate or Otex, which contains Hydrogen Peroxide which fizzes inside the ear to help loosen the wax.
 In many cases this will allow the wax to come out naturally, but sometimes like all these blind procedures may itself cause infection around the wax.
-In general, I am not a fan of Olive Oil in this situation, as I think it tends to cause a rather greasy unhealthy mess around and inside the ear.
+In general, I am not a fan of olive oil in this situation, as I think it tends to cause a rather greasy unhealthy mess around and inside the ear.

 Private ear wax removal